Call our free helpline0808 808 3555

 You can only get one award of Carer's Allowance even if you are

-Claiming Carer's Allowance can also help protect your State
+Claiming Carer's Allowance can also help protect your right to a

-Pension.
-This is because you will receive a Class 1 National
+state retirement pension.
+This is because you will receive class 1

-Insurance credit for every week you receive Carer's Allowance.
+National Insurance credits for every week you get Carer's

 You cannot be paid Carer's Allowance at the same time as certain